 Germany is certainly one of the most dog-friendly countries in the world, true to its reputation.
 If you’ve travelled in Germany at all, you’ve probably noticed the dogs on trains and joining their owners at restaurants, all of them very well behaved.

 The culture in Germany is for dogs to attend behaviour classes (along with training for their owners).
-In return, they’re welcome into many spaces, even workplaces and university lecture theatres.
+In return, they’re welcome into many spaces, even sometimes workplaces and university lecture theatres.